Developer-Autodesk/viewer-javascript-tutorial/README.md

 - Identify resources for learning more about the Autodesk Viewer and Model Derivative API.

 The tutorial guides you through the entire process of building a simple application, including writing and running viewer extensions.
-Experiments at the end of each step provide suggestions for you to learn more about the Autodesk View & Data API and the application you are building.
+Experiments at the end of each step provide suggestions for you to learn more about the Autodesk Viewer and Model Derivative API and the application you are building.

 =========================